 In the heat of the 1989 NFC Championship game, quarterback Jim Everett made an unforgettable move.
 Anticipating an imminent sack, he famously collapsed to the ground, dodging contact from the approaching defender.
 This moment, now etched in sports history, is known as the 'phantom sack'.

 Jim Everett on Jim Rome's Talk2 Show

-"He didn’t directly apologize to me, but he seemed remorseful," Rome said.
-"He said as he left, 'I’ve had to put up with this stuff for three years in L.A., and I just snapped.'"
+Reflecting on the event, Jim Rome shared, 'He didn’t directly apologize, but he seemed remorseful.'
+Rome recounted Everett's parting words: 'I’ve had to put up with this stuff for three years in L.A., and I just snapped.'

 The altercation, while intense, led to no injuries or legal consequences.
 In a humbling turn, Rome publicly apologized to Everett, acknowledging the incident as an embarrassing low point in his broadcasting career.